open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 #### Probability sampler

-A probability Sampler is a Sampler that knows immediately, for each of its decisions, the probability that the span had of being selected.
+A probability Sampler is a Sampler that knows immediately, for each of its decisions, the probability that the span has of being selected.

 Sampling probability is defined as a number less than or equal to 1 and greater than 0 (i.e., `0 < probability <= 1`).
-The case of 0 probability is treated as a special, non-probabilistic case.
+The case of 0 probability is not defined, since no spans are counted.

 #### Consistent probability sampler